The Essential Ingredients of Every Complete Story

 This is the Dramatica Table of Story elements at rest:

 Impressive and imposing, yet perfectly at peace.
-Self-Interest sits across from Morality.
+Self-Interest sits across from Altruism.
 Pursuit from Avoid.
 The Past from the Present.
 And even Inequity from Equity.
 Every single last diagonal relationship within this model tells of a perfect balance.

 No inequity.
 No story.